aimms/how-to/Articles/332/332-Comparing-Formulations.rst

 •	**Total distance**: What is the distance of the best route that has been found?

-Solver/Program status:
+Solver/Program Status
 ^^^^^^^^^^^^^^^^^^^^^^

 **Explicit Dantzig-Fulkerson-Johnson:**

--	The solver status for the datasets with 20 nodes is: TerminatedBySolver.
+-	The solver status for the datasets with 20 nodes is: ``TerminatedBySolver``.
 This is probably due to the fact that datasets with 20 nodes are already too big for the Explicit Dantzig-Fulkerson-Johnson formulation.
--	The solver status for two datasets (both with 17 nodes) is: ResourceInterrupt.
+-	The solver status for two datasets (both with 17 nodes) is: ``ResourceInterrupt``.
 They both have a solving time of an hour, which means that an hour wasn’t enough to find an optimal solution.
--	The solver status of the remaining 23 datasets is: NormalCompletion.
+-	The solver status of the remaining 23 datasets is: ``NormalCompletion``.
 This means that an optimal solution has been found within an hour.

 **Implicit Dantzig-Fulkerson-Johnson**

--	The solver status for four datasets (one with 17 nodes and three with 20 nodes) is: ResourceInterrupt.
+-	The solver status for four datasets (one with 17 nodes and three with 20 nodes) is: ``ResourceInterrupt``.
 For these datasets an hour wasn’t enough to find an optimal solution.
 -	The Remaining 26 datasets were completed normally.

 **Miller-Tucker-Zemlin**